jnnfrsofia/liri-node-app/README.md

 	https://github.com/jnnfrsofia/liri-node-app.git

-** To install these npm packages run these commands one at a time.
+To install these npm packages run these commands one at a time.

 * npm install twitter
 * npm install spotify
 * npm install request

+## Run

-** Commands to run LIRI
+Commands to run LIRI

 Type any of these commands into your command line to retrieve data: